Gamerdude1823/SQL-Database-Project/README.md

 # Future Work

-- Creating an actual unser interface that looks cleaner and more appealing than a IDE terminal
+- Creating an actual user interface that looks cleaner and more appealing than a this simple GUI
 - Add more options so that more can be done with this database. maybe allow for diffrent databases to be created
 - Clean up the code and ultilize more features of Python